albush/blog/content/post/trypod2019.md

 * [Pop Culture Happy Hour](https://www.npr.org/podcasts/510282/pop-culture-happy-hour) - NPR writers and a rotating series of guests discuss pop culture - movies, tv, books, comic books, and more.
 * [Science VS](http://www.gimletmedia.com/science-vs) - Science Vs takes on fads, trends, and the opinionated mob to find out what’s fact, what’s not, and what’s somewhere in between.
 * [All About Android](https://twit.tv/shows/all-about-android) - Weekly show about Android phones and apps
-* [Ask Me Another](//www.npr.org/programs/ask-me-another/?showDate=2017-03-24) - a fun trivia show from NPR
+* [Ask Me Another](//www.npr.org/programs/ask-me-another/?showDate=2017-03-24) - a fun trivia show from NPR - Saw them live this year!
+That makes 2 NPR podcast recordings attended this year.
 * [Dead Pilots Society](//maximumfun.org/shows/dead-pilots-society) - comedy tv shows that were written, sold to networks, but never made it to the pilot.
 They get a staged reading on this podcast (Potentially NSFW)
 * [OH NO Ross and Carrie](//ohnopodcast.com/) - They try out fringe science (healing crystals, electric brain stimulation, cults) so you don't have to (NSFW)
 * [This American Life](https://www.thisamericanlife.org/) - one of the original shows that got me into podcasts.
 Stories about just about everything
 * [This Week in Tech](https://twit.tv/shows/this-week-in-tech) (TWiT) - Weekly show about (mostly consumer) tech news
-* [Wait Wait, Don't Tell Me](//www.npr.org/programs/wait-wait-dont-tell-me/) - NPR's weekly news quiz show
+* [Wait Wait, Don't Tell Me](//www.npr.org/programs/wait-wait-dont-tell-me/) - NPR's weekly news quiz show  - Saw them live this year!
+That makes 2 NPR podcast recordings attended this year.
 * [Bubble](https://www.maximumfun.org/shows/bubble) - A narrative fiction podcast from the Maximum Fun network.
 Sci-Fi and funny.
 (NSFW)